Dr. Robert F. Panara: Deaf Literature Collection

 Crews, Harry.
 1974.
 The Gypsy’s Curse.
 New York, New York: Knopf.

 Greenberg.
 Joanne.
 1970.
 In This Sign.
-New York, New York: Holt, Rinehart and Winston, Inc. Film adaptation is Love is Never Silent (in Panara as well as our circulating collection).
-May also be in Newby Ely's collection-see link above.
+New York, New York: Holt, Rinehart, and Winston, Inc. Novel.
+The film adaptation is Love is Never Silent (in Panara and our circulating collection).
+It may also be in Newby Ely's collection link above.
+The highly acclaimed novel of a family whose love and courage enable them to survive in the silent world of the deaf.

 Goulet, John.
 1975.
 Oh’s Profit.
 New York, New York: William Morrow and Company.
-Satire
+Satire.
+Fiction.

 Auto/Bios